coderefinery/git-intro/content/aliases.md

 ## Using external commands

 It is possible to call external commands using the exclamation mark character "!".
-In this case we create a local alias which is stored in `.git/config` and not synchronized with remotes:
+In this example here we create a local alias which is stored in `.git/config` and not synchronized with remotes:

 ```console